This section provides information on effectively using the Graphical Forecasts for Aviation displays. The following topics are covered:

 Details of the data in each tab option can be found under the Products info page.

 The level menu only appears when the Icing, Turbulence, Winds, or PIREP tab is selected.
 For these four options, the user can select a Flight Level in 3000 ft. increments from the surface up to Flight Level (FL) 300, or 30,000 feet MSL.
-From FL300 to FL 480, the user can select an altitude in 6000 ft. increments.
-For Icing and Winds, the user can also select "SFC" or "MAX".
-For turbulence, these options change to "LO" and "HI", which display the max turbulence below FL180 and above FL180 respectively.
-Details of the data displayed at each altitude can be found in the Products info page.
+From FL300 to FL480, the user can select an altitude in 6000 ft. increments.
+For Icing and Winds, the user can also select "SFC" or "MAX."
+For turbulence, these options change to "Lo" and "Hi" which display the max turbulence below FL180 and above FL180 respectively.
+Details of the data displayed at each altitude can be found on the Products info page.

 The valid time (in UTC) for the data displayed is located in the upper right corner of the graphic.
 This display will also show how many hours ahead or behind the current time is selected.
-The user can select up to 15 hours in the future when viewing the Forecast tabs or 14 hours in the past when viewing the Obs/Warn tabs.
+The user can select up to 18 hours in the future when viewing the Forecast tabs or 14 hours in the past when viewing the Obs/Warn tabs.
 The hour can be selected by clicking the back or forward arrows or by clicking and dragging the box on the time slider bar at the top of the image.
 The selected time will be highlighted amber.
-As the slider is moved forward, the bar will be highlighted in green between the first forecast hour and the selected hour.
-When moving the slider backward, the bar will be highlighted in red between the current time and the selected hour.

 All data are synchronized to the time slider.
-For example, moving back in time will reset valid times for METARs, SIGMETs, G-AIRMETs, etc. Weather images will also display analyses valid for the new valid time including satellite imagery, Current/Forecast Icing Products (CIP/FIP), National Digital Forecast Database (NDFD) and NOAA Rapid Refresh (RAP) model data.
+For example, moving back in time will reset valid times for METARs, SIGMETs, G-AIRMETs, etc. Weather images will also display analyses valid for the new valid time.
 The radar loop will reset to show the latest five radar images in a loop terminating in the valid time.
-NOTE: Text boxes will need to be re-opened to refresh the data.
+Note: Text boxes will need to be re-opened to refresh the data.